arafatm/arafatm.github.io/quotes.md

 > Causal Reductionism: Things rarely happen for just 1 reason.
 Usually, outcomes result from many causes conspiring together.
 But our minds cannot process such a complex arrangement, so we tend to ascribe outcomes to single causes, reducing the web of causality to a mere thread. -- https://threadreaderapp.com/thread/1225561131122597896.html

-> Ergodicity: A die rolled 100 times has equal probabilities to 100 dice rolled once; rolling a die is “ergodic”.
+> Ergodicity: A die rolled 100 times has equal probabilities to 100 dice rolled once; rolling a die is "ergodic".
 But if the die gets chipped after 10 throws so it’s likelier to roll 4, then 1 die 100 times =/= 100 dice once (non-ergodic).
 Many treat non-ergodic systems as ergodic. -- https://threadreaderapp.com/thread/1225561131122597896.html

 > Dunning-Kruger Effect: Awareness of the limitations of cognition (thinking) requires a proficiency in metacognition (thinking about thinking).
 In other words, being stupid makes you too stupid to realize how stupid you are. -- https://threadreaderapp.com/thread/1225561131122597896.html

 > Emergence: When many simple objects interact with each other, they can form a system that has qualities that the objects themselves don’t.
-Examples: neurons creating consciousness, traders creating the stock-market, simple mathematical rules creating “living” patterns. -- https://threadreaderapp.com/thread/1225561131122597896.html
+Examples: neurons creating consciousness, traders creating the stock-market, simple mathematical rules creating "living" patterns. -- https://threadreaderapp.com/thread/1225561131122597896.html

 > Cultural Parasitism: An ideology parasitizes the mind, changing the host’s behavior so they spread it to other people.
 Therefore, a successful ideology (the only kind we hear about) is not configured to be true; it is configured only to be easily transmitted and easily believed. -- https://threadreaderapp.com/thread/1225561131122597896.html